timescale/docs/use-timescale/data-tiering/about-data-tiering.md

     scheduled for tiering.

-*   **Inefficient query planner filtering for non-native data types.** The query planner speeds up reads from object storage by using metadata to filter out columns and row groups that don't satisfy the query.
+*   **Inefficient query planner filtering for non-native data types.** The query planner speeds up reads from our object storage tier by using metadata to filter out columns and row groups that don't satisfy the query.
 This works for all native data types, but not for non-native types, such as `JSON`, `JSONB`, and `GIS`.